 Houston Methodist Hospital

-JFS is the author of a study referenced in this monograph.
+JFS is a consultant for Boston Scientific and is the author of several studies referenced in this topic.

 Division of Thoracic Surgery and Interventional Pulmonology